When it comes to disasters, Experience really is the best teacher.

 Spreading Our Wisdom

-LeadersLink holds recovery seminars in areas hit hard by disasters and as more resources become available, will pay for disaster mentors and the elected official they're advising to travel to one another's communities and see the recovery firsthand.
+LeadersLink holds recovery seminars in areas hit hard by disasters and pays for disaster mentors and the elected official they're partnered with to travel to one another's communities and see the recovery firsthand.

 Preserving Our Knowledge